Chrysler New Yorker: 1974–1978

-The 1975 model year New Yorkers were largely a carryover.
+The 1975 New Yorkers were largely a carryover.
 They received a slightly revised grille, and New Yorker Brougham became the sole trim designation.
 The St. Regis package, introduced in mid-1974, returned for its first full year.

-The 1976 New Yorker inherited the front and rear-end styling of the discontinued Imperial, including the covered headlights flanking the vertical waterfall split grille topped with a hood ornament.
+The 1976 New Yorker inherited the front- and rear-end styling of the discontinued Imperial, including the covered headlights flanking the vertical waterfall split grille topped with a hood ornament.
 The rear end included vertical taillamps finishing the peaked rear fenders between a massive rear bumper.
-The Imperial styling gave the New Yorker an unforeseen boost in sales, as the car looked distinctly different from the lower-priced Newport.
+The Imperial styling gave the New Yorker an unforeseen boost in sales, as the car looked distinctly different from the lower-priced Chrysler Newport.
 In turn, the styling cues formerly used on the 1974 and 1975 New Yorkers were passed on to the Chrysler Newport Custom, which was positioned between the standard Newport and the New Yorker.
 The 1976 New Yorker also inherited the Imperial's interior styling.
 The Chrysler New Yorker Brougham, introduced as an optional trim package in 1974, became the standalone top-of-the-line model for 1976.
 Brougham offered a higher level of luxury appointments compared to the standard New Yorker.
 Upgrades included premium upholstery in leather or plush fabrics, enhanced woodgrain interior trim, and additional exterior badging.
 The standard engine, 400 cuin V8, included "lean-burn" and was rated at 175 hp and 300 lb·ft of torque.

 In 1977, the standard 440 cuin V8 engine was revised to include a new computer-controlled "lean burn" system, allowing for more responsive acceleration and performance, but was aimed to improve fuel efficiency.
 However, the technology could be problematic and require maintenance.
 The 440 cuin V8 was available, rated at 195 hp and 320 lb·ft of torque.
 This was needed for the 4,739 lb weight of a typical New Yorker.

 The 1978 New Yorker Brougham was available in two-door and four-door hardtop body styles.
 Both were the last U.S.-built true pillarless hardtop models with frameless door glass and fully opening windows.
 An optional "St. Regis" package included a partial "formal" padded vinyl roof that had a fixed B-pillar and opera window.
 This was also the final year a two-door New Yorker was offered.
-Appearance changes were limited to a new segmented grill design, dual accent tape strips on the lower body sides, new rear deck stripes, and bright accents on the taillamps.
+Appearance changes were limited to a new segmented grille design, dual accent tape strips on the lower body sides, new rear deck stripes, and bright accents on the taillamps.
 The 400 CID V8 engine (360 CID in California and high altitude regions) became the standard engine, with the 440 CID optional.
 The last year of the C-body New Yorker Broughams saw engineering changes, including a revised windshield wiper linkage bushing, redesigned front and rear plastic fender extensions for the bumpers, and thinner glass.